-In this section, we focused on delivering an extensive and comprehensive review of the state-of-theart in large-scale land use and transportation simulation models for both passenger and freight mobility, which have mainly been used for policy, investment and operations evaluation.
-We presented the state of the art in regional economic, demographic forecasting and land-use simulation models, elaborating on their theoretical foundations, methodological frameworks, data requirements and limitations.
+In Annex I, we presented the state of the art in regional economic, demographic forecasting and landuse simulation models, elaborating on their theoretical foundations, methodological frameworks, data requirements and limitations.
 From a transport modelling perspective, we have summarized and described both demand and supply modelling and simulation studies.
 First, we summarized the latest passenger and freight transport demand simulation models with their theoretical background, focusing mainly on the activity-based (agent-based) modelling paradigm, which has gained increasing popularity for modelling disaggregate passenger and freight activities.
 Then, we further described and summarized the traditional dynamic traffic assignment and network loading approaches for multiclass simulators, where different vehicle types and their movements are considered, while at the same time we presented the latest studies on modelling service operations for passenger and freight.
 Considering that HARMONY's ultimate objective is to deliver a fully operational integrated land-use and transport simulation platform, we also presented a few attempts to integrate and operationalize independent simulators with their corresponding requirements and challenges.